 All work related to the Sprint is conducted during the Sprint.
 Volunteers are trained at the start of the session and then divided into small teams to work on specific assignments.
 The volunteers wrap their work after three hours, then come together to reflect on the substantive legal work.

-Upcoming Justice in Action Sprints
+Other Justice in Action Sprints

 Frequently Asked Questions